testcontainers/testcontainers-go/docs/features/wait/http.md

 # HTTP(S) Wait strategy

-You can choose to wait for an HTTP(S) endpoint that runs in the container, being able to set the following conditions:
+The HTTP wait strategy will check the result of an HTTP(S) request that is available in the container, being able to set the following conditions:

 - the port to be used
 - the path to be used